 Florida's Best Kept Secret

-There are no high rise buildings in this area, just houses with the “Old Florida” feel, in neighborhoods that are not far from the water’s edge.
+There are no high-rise buildings in this area, just houses with the “Old Florida” feel, in neighborhoods that are not far from the water’s edge.
 A kayak or fishing boat is the favored transportation for exploring the inlets and canals that shelter Snook and Redfish beneath age old fishing docks.
-With and average temperature of 75 degrees, this year round attraction with its laid back feel is the place to relax, soak up the sun and enjoy the delights of some of the award winning restaurants.
+With and average temperature of 75 degrees, this year-round attraction with its laid-back feel is the place to relax, soak up the sun and enjoy the delights of some of the award-winning restaurants.
 The beaches of Anna Maria Island are some of the best on the Gulf Coast.
 Not for just the soft sugar white sands and the rich turquoise blue water but the most incredible sunsets that this part of the world is famous for.

 Manatees and Dolphins

-The Area's Most Popular Attractions
+The Areas Most Popular Attractions

 Each of the three fishing Piers are places to sit and watch the world go by.
-Nets in hand, locals cast their weighted mesh on to an approaching shoal of Mullet If the catch is good, sometimes too heavy to lift back onto deck.
+Nets in hand, locals cast their weighted mesh on to an approaching shoal of Mullet.
+If the catch is good, sometimes too heavy to lift back onto the deck.
 The Rod and Reel Pier offers tremendous views of Egmont and Passage Key whilst the most popular Anna Maria City Pier gives a closer look at the Skyway Bridge just off in the distance.
 Watch Cruise Ships and Cargo Vessels leave Tampa Bay to destinations unknown delicately sailing beneath its span.
 Ask the waitress for a window seat at the City Pier Restaurant and observe fisherman reel in a big one.
 At weekends, as the sun goes down, listen to Howie on the Guitar playing requested songs or talk with Bill the rock guy, who sells his wares, polishing his rocks and fossils outside the restaurant.
 The ice cream shop at Bayside is popular with young and old and serves up treats late into the evening long past the sunset.

-Anna Maria Island was only accessible by boat until 1921.
+Anna Maria Island is was only accessible by boat until 1921.
 Passengers would arrive by steam ferry from the nearby port of Tampa, stepping off the boat at the Anna Maria City Pier.
-Visitors would walk down Pine Ave to the beach and sit on the sugar white sand to watch the Sunset on the Gulf of Mexico.
+The island Visitors would walk down Pine Ave to the beach and sit on the sugar white sand to watch the Sunset on the Gulf of Mexico.
 A bridge was eventually built from the village of Cortez on the eastern side of the island across the intra coastal waterway.
 Parts of the bridge still remain today as the fishing Pier at Bridge Street Pier in the City of Bradenton Beach.

-Take plenty of pictures when you arrive to share with friends and relatives; we know that you'll be back back.
+Take plenty of pictures when you arrive to share with friends and relatives; we know that you'll be back.